pwa-builder/pwabuilder-blog/src/posts/announcing-ios/announcing-ios.md

 PWABuilder's iOS platform preview is live!
 Go try it out on [pwabuilder.com](https://www.pwabuilder.com).

 If you've got questions, bug reports, feature requests, [open an issue on our Github repo](https://github.com/pwa-builder/pwabuilder/issues).
-You can also reach us [@pwabuilder on Twitter](https://twitter.com/pwabuilder).
+You can also reach on Twitter: [@pwabuilder](https://twitter.com/pwabuilder).